-For both, e-Invoicing is more reliable and secure than invoices that are sent by email (or in the post!).
-In addition, e-Invoicing bolsters cash-flow through the simple fact that invoices are paid more quickly.
+For both, e-invoicing is more reliable and secure than invoices that are sent by email (or in the post!).
+In addition, e-invoicing bolsters cash-flow through the simple fact that invoices are paid more quickly.

-In some cases, accounting software providers are offering e-Invoicing as part of their service.
-However, within their system e-Invoicing is only available when invoicing to other businesses that use the same accounting platform, i.e. Xero speaks to Xero, MYOB speaks to MYOB.
+In some cases, accounting software providers are offering e-invoicing as part of their service.
+However, within their system e-invoicing is only available when invoicing to other businesses that use the same accounting platform, i.e. Xero speaks to Xero, MYOB speaks to MYOB.

-That’s where Luca+ comes in:
+That’s where LUCA Plus comes in:

-Luca+: your e-Invoicing solution provider
+LUCA Plus: your e-Invoicing solution provider

-Luca+ is endorsed by the Australian Taxation Office (ATO) and offers the security and convenience of the internationally validated Peppol system, meaning the risk of fake or otherwise compromised invoices in considerably reduced.
+LUCA Plus is endorsed by the Australian Taxation Office (ATO) and offers the security and convenience of the internationally validated Peppol system, meaning the risk of fake or otherwise compromised invoices in considerably reduced.

 Managing your e-Invoices through LUCA Plus cuts financial stress, easing cash-flow, helping avoid invoice fraud and saving your business precious time and money.